tzdanows/tft-api-response-viewer/readme.md

 # an api response viewer for Teamfight Tactics

-This API wrapper serves as a foundational tool for implementing more in-depth analysis of key data points from the game’s API.
+This project serves as a foundational tool for implementing more in-depth analysis of key data points from the game’s API.
 I plan to use it to gain insights and explore deeper analysis possibilities with ML or Data Processing use cases as I develop a better understanding of the available data.

 NOTE: the current implementation uses a hardcoded api output from 2024 since [Riot developers plan to limit vital api aspects for Set 13](https://x.com/Mortdog/status/1856785428852216007)